The project

 • Exposing the debate on biodiversity conservation and climate change from the research area to the policy arena and non-scientific audience.

-CRAS at glance
+BIOA at glance

 lea_nicita2